 - University/Institute Members: Universities or educational institutes who teach and support women in STEM.

 As of 2019, commercial organisations can no longer join as members but are encouraged to set up women in STEM groups which can join INWES as network members.
 Businesses, companies, corporates are welcomed as supporters of INWES: donations and in-kind support are sought for INWES events and conferences including ICWES, and activities of INWES and its Regional Networks.

 - A triennial meeting of Members to elect Directors to the Board and transact business.

-- An elected Board of Directors of organizations, corporations, and individuals, representing all regions of the world.
+- An elected Board of Directors of organizations, and individuals, representing all regions of the world.

-- INWES would be operated by INWES Policies & Procedures Manual. under the by-law No. 1 8th of July 2014 Signed INWES CNCA BYLAW
+- INWES is operated by the INWES Policies & Procedures Manual, under the By-laws No. 1 approved 6th January 2019 INWES CNCA Bylaws

 - Provide a solid forum for international events and conferences for women in STEM